 (Average visit time 1.30 hours, including the Ronda Walk)

 Reduced € 6.00 for children 11 to 17 year (under 11 is free)

 Family ticket: full price ticket (€ 8.00) for adults and free admission for children younger than age 18

 3. The Ponte Vecchio

 The Ponte Vecchio is Florence’s oldest stone arch bridge, and one of the most recognizable attractions in the city.
 It’s thought that an ancient Roman bridge once spanned this section of the Arno River.
-The bridge is even mentioned in a document from 996 AD.
-The original wooden bridge was destroyed in a flood and rebuilt in stone, but another flood destroyed that bridge as well many years later.
+The bridge was even mentioned in a document from 996 AD.
+A flood destroyed the original wooden bridge.
+A stone bridge replaced it, but another flood destroyed that bridge as well many years later.
 It was rebuilt again in 1345.

 The shops you see along the bridge today first appeared in the 13th Century.
 Originally, butchers, tanners, and fishmongers ran these shops.
 The industrial waste these shops produced created quite the stench across the length of the river!
 These shop owners also threw waste into the river, polluting the water.
 Eventually, in 1593, Ferdinand I decreed that only goldsmiths and jewellers could run shops along the Ponte Vecchio.
 They were much less smelly and created a much more desirable aesthetic.
 Today the bridge is lined with jewellers, goldsmiths and souvenir shops.

 2. Cathedral of Santa Maria del Fiore and Baptistery of San Giovanni